arijitx/DataAnalystNanodegree-Udacity/P4: Quality of Red Wine/README.md

 cor.test(red_wine$pH,red_wine$citric.acid)
 ```

-From the above box plots its clear that The attributes Alcohol and Volatile Acidity contributes the most in Quality while Citric Acid and Sulphates also have some effects on the Quality.
  One intersting effect is on pH as it measures the level of acidity of a solution we can see pH has high correlation values with Fixed Acidity and Citric Acid.

 # Bivariate Analysis